Henry A. Wallace: 1948 presidential election

 Wallace's supporters held a national convention in Philadelphia in July, formally establishing a new Progressive Party.
 (Note: The party was influenced by, and took the same name as, defunct parties that had backed Theodore Roosevelt (in 1912) and Robert M. La Follette (in 1924).)
 The party platform addressed a wide array of issues, and included support for the desegregation of public schools, gender equality, a national health insurance program, free trade, and public ownership of large banks, railroads, and power utilities.
 (Note: Wallace did not dictate the party platform, and he personally opposed public ownership of banks, railroads, and utilities.)
 The party was described as "progressively capitalist".
 Another part of the platform stated, "responsibility for ending the tragic prospect of war is a joint responsibility of the Soviet Union and the United States".
-During the convention, Wallace faced questioning regarding letters he had written to guru Nicholas Roerich; his refusal to comment on the letters was widely criticized.
+During the convention, Wallace was asked about letters he had written to guru Nicholas Roerich; his refusal to comment on the letters was widely criticized.
 Wallace was further damaged days after the convention when Whittaker Chambers and Elizabeth Bentley testified before the House Un-American Activities Committee that several government officials associated with Wallace (including Alger Hiss and John Abt) were Communist infiltrators.
-Meanwhile, many Southern Democrats, outraged by the Democratic Party's pro-civil rights plank, bolted the party and nominated Strom Thurmond for president.
+Meanwhile, many Southern Democrats, outraged by the Democratic Party's pro-civil rights plank, formed the States' Rights Democratic Party and nominated Strom Thurmond for president.
 With the Democrats badly divided, Republicans were confident that Republican nominee Thomas Dewey would win the election.
 Wallace himself predicted that Truman would be "the worst defeated candidate in history".

 American Labor Party campaign poster featuring Vito Marcantonio as a candidate for reelection to Congress, 1948.
 Above him the faces of Franklin D. Roosevelt, Fiorello La Guardia, and Wallace look on.